Jesuisleon/WCS-Get-Match/README.md

 ![Screen Shot](screenshot.png)

-Our website provides basketball enthusiasts with a platform to easily find or create games with other players in their area.
-Users can sign up and create a profile, which includes their location, preferred position, and availability.
-They can then search for games based on location, date, time, and skill level, or create their own game and invite others to join.
+Our website provides basketball enthusiasts with a platform to easily find or create games with other players in an USA area.
+You are already login as Michael, you can join a match, pick your preferred position, and set your availability.
+You can also search for games based on location, date, or create your own game and invite others to join.

 ## Built With